 Owning a car in Singapore is a seriously expensive undertaking.
 Between heavy customs duties, taxes and insurance fees, as well as the price of tolls and parking, the convenience of owning a car comes at a high price.

 Travel from Singapore

-Getting to Singapore might be a long and arduous flight for most expats, but once settled here, the vacation spots in the area are just a short, and very affordable, plane ride away.
+Getting to Singapore might be a long and arduous journey for most expats, but once settled here, the city-state serves as an excellent base for myriad close-by getaways.